Killing time, not salmon, in King Salmon Alaska

 Welcome to King Salmon, Alaska

-– How are you? – local guy drinking something, in almost empty, Sockeye Saloon, King Salmon asked Chris.
+– How are you? – local guy drinking something in an almost empty Sockeye Saloon, King Salmon asked Chris.

 – Good!
 And how are you? – answered Chris.

 – Great!
 What do you plan to drink?
-They don’t have draft beers… I recommend Moscow mule!
-It’s delicious!
+They don’t have draft beers… I recommend the Moscow Mule!
+It’s delicious and strong!

-We were wondering how to fill our evening.
-The airline canceled return flight, and we were stuck for another night in small King Salmon.
-The village consisted of the airport, two inns, one bar and saloon, and a couple of grocery stores.
+We were wondering how to fill our evening in King Salmon, Alaska.
+The airline canceled the return flight, and we were stuck for another night in small King Salmon.
+The village consisted of an airport, two inns, one bar and saloon, and a couple of grocery stores.
 Everything else was not relevant to us at the time.
-We stayed for the second time in one of the cabins of expensive Antlers Inn, just a minute walk from Sockeye Saloon (according to google maps, it is 37 minutes walk from the airport, in reality, it was only 5 minutes everywhere!).
+We stayed for the second time in one of the cabins of the expensive Antlers Inn, just a minute’s walk from Sockeye Saloon (according to google maps, it is 37 minutes from the airport, in reality, it was only 5 minutes everywhere!).

-Cabins were rather poky but good enough for one night.
+The cabins were rather poky but good enough for one night.
 But… Actually, it was our second night here.
-Our original flight here a couple of days ago was canceled as well, so we were stuck in this place for the second time.
+Our original flight here a couple of days ago was also canceled, so we were stuck in this place for the second time.
 If you spend two nights in such a small village (only 374 people live here as of 2010), you feel to know everyone and know everything about the place.
-This is how we felt.
-Like a local.
+This is how we felt, like a local.

 So Chris joined Rick and ordered Moscow Mule served by Sarah, and we started to talk.
 Agnes, as usual, was drinking the cheapest and the only red wine one could buy in this deserted place and was taking pictures to kill time.
 To Chris’ surprise, the drink was perfect!
 He started to talk with Rick, who was working here during the season as a logistic guy, earning very good money and spending almost all of them in the local bars for alcohol and weed – it is legal in Alaska.
 It is just nothing else to do here.